AdamaShehur/AdamaShehur/README.md

 - 👋 Hi, I’m Adama Shehu. i am a data scientist in making, a data adminstrator based in Africa Nigeria.
 - 👀 I have always had an interest in data science.
+- 👀 I aim to be one of the best women in tech.
 - 🌱 I’m currently learning data science in python, powerBI, Deep learning.
-- 💞️ I’m looking to collaborate on data science in python, real time update of data visualization in powerBI,Sql and data mining.
+- 💞️ I’m looking to collaborate on data science in python, real time update of data visualization in powerBI,Sql and data mining projects.
 - 📫 You can contact at shehuadama@yahoo.com

 <!---